liamzdenek/stitch-fix-application/memory-bank/activeContext.md

    - Insight: AI-generated content can be highly personalized
    - Application: Used for creating engaging email content

+4. **Nx Monorepo Build System**:
+   - Insight: Nx build system requires careful configuration of dependencies
+   - Application: Properly configured build targets and dependencies for successful builds

 ## Current Status

 The system is now in the final stages of implementation with significant progress made.
 All core components have been implemented, the TypeScript type errors and infrastructure integration issues have been resolved, and all dependencies have been successfully installed.
 The project is now properly set up as an Nx monorepo with all the necessary dependencies and correct imports.

+All packages have been successfully built and the output binaries/transpiled code has been verified.
+The shared package, stream processor, backend API, frontend UI, infrastructure, and email processor (Go) are all built and ready for deployment.

-The next steps are to build all packages, complete the documentation, test the functionality, and prepare for deployment to AWS.
+The next steps are to test the functionality and prepare for deployment to AWS.

 The system demonstrates a production-ready, highly scalable solution that addresses a key business risk for Stitch Fix.
 It showcases technical excellence through its architecture and implementation, while providing practical business value through its engagement monitoring and automated re-engagement capabilities.